 Elizabeth Lee Hazen

-Born in rural Mississippi, Hazen was orphaned at the age of three and raised by relatives.
-She earned a B.S. at the Mississippi State College for Women then taught school and served as an Army diagnostic laboratory technician during World War I. After the war she won an advanced degree in bacteriology from Columbia University, becoming one of its first women doctoral candidates.
+Born in Mississippi, Hazen was orphaned at the age of three and raised by relatives.
+She earned a B.S. at the Mississippi State College for Women, and an advanced degree in bacteriology from Columbia University.
+She began work for New York State in 1931.